 If the switching cost of changing from one hotel to another in your competitive set is very low, then the switch may occur.
 If the cost is very high, you’re more likely to create a loyal customer.
 Therefore, when thinking about creating your 20% base, you should not only take customer satisfaction into account, but also switching costs as they both have a direct impact on customer loyalty.

 Need help creating a loyal guest base?
-Get in touch with us at email@example.com
+Get in touch here or at firstname.lastname@example.org.

-image of Shore Club in Turks & Caicos4
+image of Shore Club in Turks & Caicos